Common frog: Development in the presence of predators

-The presence of a predator in a common frog’s early development has an effect on the metamorphosis traits of tadpole.
-For instance, when the predator is present in early development, it can lead to a longer larval period and were smaller in size and mass at metamorphosis.
-Once the predator is removed, growth rate of the tadpole returns to baseline and even exceeds what the typical growth.
+The presence of a predator in the early development of the tadpole affects its metamorphic traits.
+For example, it can lead to a longer larval period and a smaller size and mass at metamorphosis.
+Once the predator is removed, the growth rate of the tadpole returns to, or even exceeds, baseline.
 This influence of predator threat is only significant during early tadpole development.

-One of the common frog’s most pervasive predators is the red-eared sliders (Trachemys scripta elegans), which is the most invasive species of turtles in the world.
-In the presence of red-eared sliders, early development common frog tadpoles exhibit longer metamorphosis times, as well as smaller size (cm) and lower body mass (g) at metamorphosis.
+One of the common frog's most pervasive predators is the red-eared slider (Trachemys scripta elegans), which is a very invasive species of turtle.

 Thermoregulation

-As an ectotherm, the common frog is very reliant on temperature as it directly influences their metabolism, development, reproduction, muscle ability, and respiration.
-As such, common frogs at mid and high elevations have developed a unique set of strategies to survive in cold climates.
-In fact, it is due to the common frog’s ability to thermoregulate so effectively that the species has been able to become so pervasive across a multitude of environments and climates, living as far north as the Arctic circle in Scandinavia, which is further north than any other amphibian in the region.
+As an ectotherm, the common frog is highly dependent on temperature as it directly affects its metabolism, development, reproduction, muscular strength, and respiration.
+As such, common frogs at medium and high elevations have developed a unique set of strategies to survive in cold climates.
+In fact, it is due to the common frog's ability to thermoregulate so effectively that the species has been able to become so widespread in a variety of environments and climates, living as far north as the Arctic Circle in Scandinavia, which is further north than any other amphibian in the region.
 Contrary to Lithobates sylvaticus (wood frogs), common frogs do not have the ability to freeze protect themselves by increasing their levels of blood glucose to serve as a cryoprotectant.
 As a result, common frogs must rely on behavioral thermoregulation by seeking out warm microhabitats (such as in the soil or between rocks) during wintertime.
-Additionally, common frogs will commonly hibernate throughout the winter season in groups to provide bodily heating.
+In addition, common frogs often hibernate in groups during the winter season in order to maintain body heat.